Toll roads in Europe: Norway

 Norway has a sixty-year experience in road tolling for financing bridges, tunnels and roads.
 Until the beginning of the 1980s contributions of tolls to the road building budget stagnated at about 5%, since then it has soared to more than 25% in 2000.
 Those twenty years were marked by the advance of road tolling in urban areas.

 Norwegian authorities closely monitored Singapore's use of tolls as a means to discourage urban traffic and Bergen got its first toll zone outside the ring road on 1 February 1986.
 Any driver wishing to enter central Bergen by car had to pay the fee.
 In difference to the project in Singapore, the tolls in Norway are by law not meant as a means for regulating traffic but rather only as one for generating income to be invested in infrastructure.
 The lack of general protest and high income from such toll zones made them very popular initially and today toll rings circumscribe Oslo, Stavanger, Tønsberg, Namsos and Kristiansand.
 The toll ring in Trondheim was closed December 30, 2005 after 14 years in operation.
-However, after voters elected a socialist city council it was reintroduced in 2014 - though there's a slight possibility entering the city from the west where few people reside, via a major detour.
+However, after voters elected a socialist city council it was reintroduced in 2014 – though there is a slight possibility entering the city from the west where few people reside, via a major detour.
 Toll roads around major cities are permanent, financing to a large extent non-road related infrastructure, like subsidizing subways or bike paths.
 While in rural areas they are normally of temporary nature to finance the building of the road.
-Often tolls are introduced on old roads, before the new roads are built - especially in the Oslo region.
+Often tolls are introduced on old roads, before the new roads are built – especially in the Oslo region.

 There are also several toll roads to finance road infrastructure and highways in other parts of Norway.
 An example of successful use is the bridge over lake Mjøsa which is now free of charge.
 A map of all public toll roads in Norway are available on the Autopass website.
 The site also allows payment after passing a toll without the normal electronic badge.
 The Brobizz badge from Denmark works in Norway's Autopass system.